SecGoal: A Benchmark for Extracting Formalizable Security Goals from Protocol Documents: Related Work

 \paragraph{Datasets and Benchmarks.} Existing resources largely bypass the extraction challenge.
-CryptoFormalEval \cite{curaba2024cryptoformaleval} benchmarks the translation of pre-defined properties into Tamarin code, assuming the extraction is already done.
-In the smart contract domain, PropertyGPT \cite{liu2024propertygpt} relies on source code structure and compiler feedback, which are unavailable in natural language documents.
+CryptoFormalEval~\cite{curaba2024cryptoformaleval} benchmarks the translation of pre-defined properties into Tamarin code, assuming the extraction is already done.
+In the smart contract domain, PropertyGPT~\cite{liu2024propertygpt} relies on source code structure and compiler feedback, which are unavailable in natural language documents.

-To the best of our knowledge, SecGoal is the first dataset specifically designed for the extraction of security properties directly from raw protocol documents, filling a critical void at the intersection of NLP and formal verification.
-Complementing this resource, we introduce AIFG to establish a rigorous baseline for this novel task.
+To our knowledge, SecGoal is the first expert-annotated benchmark specifically targeting the extraction of formalizable security goal evidence from protocol documents.
+Complementing this resource, AIFG serves as a schema- and flow-conditioned framework for structured security property generation from extracted goals.